 The PRWeek Salary Survey reported:

-- The national average for public relations professionals is around $90,000 per year.
+- The national median salary for public relations professionals is around $110,000 per year.

-- Corporate PR professionals can expect an average of $120,000 per year.
+- Corporate PR professionals can expect a median salary of $148,000 per year.

-- PR professionals at nonprofits can expect an average of $75,000 per year.
+- PR professionals at nonprofits can expect a median salary of $100,000 per year.

 Other factors affecting salary earnings:

-- Starting salaries, such as that of an assistant account executives, earn an average of $38,000 per year
+- Starting salaries, such as that of an account executives, earn a median salary of $57,000 per year

 - Experienced PR professionals such as, Chief Communications Officers, earn the highest average annual salary, around $340,000.

-- Professionals working in the midwest make an average of $85,000 per year
+- Professionals working in the midwest make a median salary of $105,000 per year

-- Professionals working in New York City make an average of $110,000 per year.
+- Professionals working in New York City make a median salary of $113,000 per year.